BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_0_Playing_with_Bitcoin-CLI.md

-# 3.0: Playing with Bitcoin Using bitcoin-cli
+# Section Three: Playing with Bitcoin Using bitcoin-cli

 This section explains how to begin using Bitcoin from the command line, using bitcoin-cli.